chrishumboldt/Rocket-Tools/README.md

 ```

 #### Storage
-These methods facade the browser storage API by putting all data into a JSON object. **Note** that in order to use these methods you need to first set the [defaults storage](#storage) name.
+These methods facade the browser storage API by putting all data into a JSON object. **NOTE** that in order to use these methods you need to first set the [defaults storage](#storage) name.

 Method | Description
 ---- | ----